What is plasma exchange?

-In Therapeutic Plasma Exchange (TPE), blood is taken from the patient's arm through a tube connected to the exchange machine.
+In Therapeutic Plasma Exchange (TPE) blood is taken from the patient's arm through a tube connected to the exchange machine.
 In this machine, the blood is separated into its various parts: plasma and cellular components.
-The plasma is replaced with a fluid – albumin in most cases– which is added to the remaining blood cells.
+The plasma is replaced with a fluid – albumin, a plasma protein– which is added to the remaining blood cells.
 This new solution is injected back to the patient.

-TPE is not painful so it does not require anesthesia.
+TPE is painless so it does not require anesthesia.
 The therapy is usually given in hospitals or at an outpatient center and is currently used to treat a range of blood, neurological and autoimmune diseases.